chirpstack/chirpstack-gateway-bridge/docs/content/gateway/_index.md

 # Install LoRa Gateway Bridge on the gateway

 Help us make this list complete!
-Is your gateway missing?
-Or are the steps described outdated?
+Is your gateway missing or are the steps described outdated?
 Please help by [Contributing]({{<ref "/community/contribute.md">}}).